 For this reason, the favored technique is a kinetic impactor, a spacecraft that hits the asteroid hard enough to move it into a slightly different orbit, but not so hard as to break it into fragments.
 NASA is already in the planning stages of a mission to test the idea on an asteroid called Didymos B, due to pass conveniently (but not dangerously) close to Earth in 2022 and 2024.

 Alas, for Hollywood, a kinetic impactor requires neither a nuclear warhead nor astronauts, since the impactor will hit the asteroid at several miles per second.
-Planetary defense against an asteroid hitting Earth will, therefore, be strictly a robotic mission.
+Planetary defense will, therefore, be strictly a robotic mission.